"

 Example 3.5.3.
 Ties versus slurs

-• Example 3.5.3A: This is a tie because it is connecting the same note without any notes in between (G to G).
+• Example 3.5.3A: This is a tie because it connects the same note without any notes in between (G to G).

-• Example 3.5.3B: These are ties because they are connecting the same note without any notes in between (G to G to G).
+• Example 3.5.3B: These are ties because they connect the same note without any notes in between (G to G to G).

-• Example 3.5.3C: This is a slur because it is connecting different notes (A to G).
+• Example 3.5.3C: This is a slur because it connects different notes (A to G).

-• Example 3.5.3D: This is a slur because although it is connecting the same note (A to A), there is a different note (G) in between.
+• Example 3.5.3D: This is a slur because, although it connects the same note (A to A), there is a note (G) in between.

-You may have wondered why a dotted quarter note was not used in Example 3.5.3B.
+You might have wondered why a dotted quarter note was not used in Example 3.5.3B.
 The answer becomes clear when we add beat-boxes.

-• Example 3.5.4A: This is an incorrect use of a dotted note because the dotted note begins on a weak part of the beat and continues into the next beat-box.
+• Example 3.5.4A: This is incorrect use of a dotted note because the dotted note starts on a weak part of the beat and continues into the next beat-box.

 • Example 3.5.4B: This is the correct way to write Example 3.5.4A (and Example 3.5.3B).
-When sustaining a note beginning on a weak beat or weak part of the beat, use a tie.
+When holding a note starting on a weak beat or weak part of the beat, use a tie.

 Example 3.5.3B also illustrated a note being held out by two ties in a row.
 Indeed, a series of ties can be used to sustain a sound for multiple measures, as shown in Example 3.5.5.